Hemasri1709/Ecommerce-Follow-Along/README.md

 - Updated the user schema to include a cart field.
 - Created a new Cart schema to manage cart data.
 - Implemented an endpoint to handle adding products to the cart and storing them in the database.

+## Milestone 18: Cart Functionality

+### Learning Goals 🎯
+By the end of this milestone, you will:
+- Create an endpoint to receive requests from the cart page.
+- Create a backend endpoint to fetch all the products inside the cart with the user's email.

+### Steps for Milestone 18 📝
+1. Create a backend endpoint for the cart page.
+2. Write an endpoint to get products inside the cart for the user.

+### Outcome
+This lesson will help you understand how to create cart functionality, allowing users to view and manage the products in their cart.

+### Progress
+- Added an endpoint to receive requests from the cart page.
+- Implemented a backend endpoint to fetch all products inside the cart using the user's email.

+## Milestone 19: Cart Quantity Management

+### Learning Goals 🎯
+By the end of this milestone, you will:
+- Create a cart page that displays the products inside the cart using the endpoint built in Milestone 18.
+- For each product, add an option to increase and decrease quantity using + and - buttons.
+- Write an endpoint to increase and decrease the quantity.

+### Steps for Milestone 19 📝
+1. Create a cart frontend page and display the products.
+2. For each product, add an option to increase and decrease quantity using + and - buttons.
+3. Create a backend endpoint to increase and decrease quantity.

+### Outcome
+This lesson will help you understand how to create cart functionality, allowing users to manage the quantity of products in their cart.

+### Progress
+- Created a cart page to display products inside the cart.
+- Added + and - buttons for each product to manage quantity.
+- Implemented backend endpoints to handle quantity updates.

+## Milestone 20: User Profile Page

+### Learning Goals 🎯
+By the end of this milestone, you will:
+- Create a backend endpoint that will send user data using email.
+- Create a frontend profile page that will display all the user data.
+- Display profile photo, name, and email in one section.
+- Display addresses in another section with an "Add address" button.
+- If there are no addresses, display "No address found".

+### Steps for Milestone 20 📝
+1. Create a backend endpoint that will send user data.
+2. Create a frontend profile page.
+3. Display profile photo, name, and email in one section.
+4. Display addresses in another section with an "Add address" button.
+5. If there are no addresses, display "No address found".

+### Outcome
+This lesson will help you understand how to display a profile page with user data and addresses.

+### Progress
+- Added a backend endpoint to send user data using email.
+- Created a frontend profile page to display user data.
+- Displayed profile photo, name, and email in one section.
+- Displayed addresses in another section with an "Add address" button.
+- Displayed "No address found" if there are no addresses.

+## Milestone 21: Address Form

+### Learning Goals 🎯
+By the end of this milestone, you will:
+- Create a frontend form that will take address details.
+- Take inputs for country, city, address1, address2, zip code, and address type.

+### Steps for Milestone 21 📝
+1. Create an address form frontend page.
+2. Create a state that will store input address.
+3. When clicking on "Add address" in the profile, it should navigate to this form page.

+### Outcome
+This lesson will help you understand how to create an address form and manage address data in the frontend.

+## Milestone 22: Save Address in User Profile

+### Learning Goals 🎯
+By the end of this milestone, you will:
+- Create a backend endpoint that will store the address inside the user profile in the database.

+### Steps for Milestone 22 📝
+1. Create an endpoint that will receive the address from the address form in the frontend.
+2. Add the address to the address array inside the user collection.

+### Outcome
+This lesson will help you understand how to create an endpoint that will store the address in the user profile.

+## Milestone 23

+By the end of this milestone, you will:

+- Add a "Place Order" button inside the cart page.
+- Create a select address page where all the addresses are displayed, and the user can select a delivery address.
+- Write a Mongoose schema for storing order details.

+#### Steps for Milestone 23

+1. **Add a "Place Order" button inside the cart page:**
+   - Navigate to the `Cart` component.
+   - Add a button that navigates to the select address page when clicked.

+2. **Create a select address page:**
+   - Create a new component `SelectAddress`.
+   - Fetch and display all the available addresses for the user.
+   - Allow the user to select one address.

+3. **Write a Mongoose schema for storing order details:**
+   - Create a new Mongoose schema `orderModel.js` to store order details.

+#### Code Changes

+1. **Cart Component:**
+   - Add a "Place Order" button that navigates to the select address page.

+2. **Select Address Component:**
+   - Create a new component to display all available addresses and allow the user to select one.

+3. **Order Model:**
+   - Create a new Mongoose schema for storing order details.

+4. **User Route:**
+   - Add a new endpoint to get all addresses of a user.

+5. **User Controller:**
+   - Ensure the `addAddress` function is implemented correctly.

+6. **App Component:**
+   - Add a route for the `SelectAddress` component.

+## Milestone 24: Order Confirmation Page

+### Learning Goals 🎯
+By the end of this milestone, you will:
+- Create an order confirmation page.
+- Display the products being ordered, the selected delivery address, and the total price.
+- Add a "Place Order" button at the bottom.

+### Steps for Milestone 24 📝
+1. **Create the Order Confirmation Page:**
+   - Create a new component `OrderConfirmation`.
+   - Fetch and display the products being ordered.
+   - Display the selected delivery address.
+   - Display the total price of the cart.
+   - Add a "Place Order" button at the bottom.

+### Outcome
+This lesson will help you understand how to implement an order confirmation page that displays the products being ordered, the selected delivery address, and the total price.
+The user can then place the order by clicking the "Place Order" button.

+### Code Changes

+1. **Order Confirmation Component:**
+   - Create a new component to display the order confirmation details.
+   - Ensure the component correctly handles the state passed from the `SelectAddress` component.

+2. **Select Address Component:**
+   - Update the component to navigate to the `OrderConfirmation` page with the selected address and cart details.

+3. **App Component:**
+   - Add a route for the `OrderConfirmation` component.

+### Progress
+- Created an order confirmation page to display the products being ordered, the selected delivery address, and the total price.
+- Added a "Place Order" button at the bottom of the order confirmation page.
+- Ensured the `OrderConfirmation` component correctly handles the state passed from the `SelectAddress` component.